blacklightpy/vaultofknowledge/🤠 Personal/Creative and Recreational/Metal Gear Saga.md

 He was code named Naked Snake.
 The Boss was sent on a double-agent mission to obtain the Philosophers' Legacy from the Russians.
 EVA was another female spy from the Chinese Philosophers sent for the same mission.
-Colonel Volgin was in possession of the Philosophers' Legacy, and he caused a nuclear explosion.
+Colonel Volgin was in possession of the Philosophers' Legacy He fired an American made Davy Crockett nuclear warhead at a Russian research facility.
-The nuclear explosion was made using an American missile, and triggered concerns of a war.
+It made it look like the Americans fired it.
 Snake was ordered to kill The Boss by the US to make her a scapegoat for the explosion.
 The Boss told Snake that she had a vision of a world without borders shortly before they fought.
 After killing The Boss, he got the title of Big Boss by Zero, a member of the American Philosophers.